 I decided to start the program teaching guitar which was hard at first since I was teaching the class the same way I used to teach band.
 Students would ask, 'Why do I have to learn this?'.
 They wanted to play and learn the music that they actually listen to.

 Since then you've developed an amazing, detailed music-education curriculum at South High.
-You’ve been recognized with wining the Music Education Innovator Award from Give a Note Foundation – Congratulations!
+You’ve been recognized with winning the Music Education Innovator Award from Give a Note Foundation – congratulations!
 How has winning the award helped you shape a better classroom for your students?

 With the award, we were able to start a sound production class at South High and acquire new technology for that.
 The exposure also connected us to Orangewood and then receive ukulele donations.
 The class has been great for empowering students.
 Our transitions around guitar and ukulele have been easy, especially with the portability of the ukulele.
 Using ukuleles helps present another path for students.
 The shape is easier and there are fewer strings.
 It helps with the understanding of the strumming and patterns.

 Orangewood was so excited to support you through our Giving Guitar Program and provide ukuleles for your students.
 What have your students been learning?

 We use the ukulele as an additional tool for music-making.
 We go more into depth about the history of ukuleles, and we use them to learn about string instruments from around the world.
 There’s a “guitar-like” instrument worldwide, it exists almost everywhere, so the ukulele helps us explore all those types of worldly music.

 Getting students to stick to playing an instrument, and not giving up after the first year, can be a challenge.
 How do you encourage and inspire students to turn music into a life-long passion?